-US safety agency to require automatic emergency braking on new vehicles and set tougher standards
+U.S. safety agency to require automatic emergency braking on new vehicles and set tougher standards

 The regulations will undergo a 60-day public comment period before NHTSA will decide on a final version.

+The Transportation Department, which includes NHTSA, called the proposal an important step in the broader goal of reducing roadway deaths.

+Though the number of people killed on U.S. roadways declined slightly last year, the agency said the 42,795 who died still represented a national crisis.
+Traffic deaths did slow slightly in the fourth quarter of last year, the third straight quarterly drop.
+But the pace was still close to 2021 numbers, which were the highest in 16 years.

-With the announcement, the agency is responding to requirements approved by Congress in the 2021 bipartisan infrastructure law that require automakers to equip new passenger vehicles with automatic braking and other safety technology.
+With Wednesday’s announcement, NHTSA is responding to requirements approved by Congress in the 2021 bipartisan infrastructure law that require automakers to equip new passenger vehicles with automatic braking and other safety technology.

 Automatic emergency braking can detect objects in the way and stop or slow a vehicle, preventing a crash or making it less severe.